canturktezer/todo-react/README.md

 ### Features:

-1. Add a new task: Enter a task description in the input field and click the "Add" button or press Enter to add the task to the list.
+- Add a new task: Enter a task description in the input field and click the "Add" button to add the task to the list.

-2. Mark task as completed: Click on a task to toggle its completion status.
+- Mark task as completed: Click on a task to toggle its completion status.
 Completed tasks are displayed with a strikethrough effect.

-3. Remove task: Click the "Remove" button next to a task to remove it from the list.
+- Remove task: Click the "Remove" button next to a task to remove it from the list.
 A confirmation modal will be displayed before the task is permanently deleted.

-4. Dark mode toggle: Click the Dark mode toggle for a more comfortable viewing experience.
+- Dark mode toggle: Click the Dark mode toggle for a more comfortable viewing experience.

 ### Technologies Used
 - React
 - HTML, CSS

 ## Getting Started

+### Installation
 To run this application locally, follow these steps:

 1. Clone this repository to your local machine: https://github.com/canturktezer/todo-react.git